Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/domain-model/value-object.md

 ### String

+Although using a core library’s Strings,
+To represent domain-specific values,
-Although using a core library’s Strings to represent domain-specific values contradicts the notion of value objects, in .NET, Java, and other languages the string type is implemented exactly as a value object.
+Contradicts the notion of value objects,
+In .NET, Java, and other languages,
+The string type is implemented exactly as a value object.

 Strings are immutable, as all operations result in a new instance.

-Moreover, the string type encapsulates a rich behavior that creates new instances by manipulating the values of one or more strings:
+Moreover, the string type encapsulates a rich behavior,
+That creates new instances by manipulating the values of one or more strings:

-trim, concatenate multiple strings, replace characters, substring, and other methods.
+- Trim
+- Concatenate multiple strings
+- Replace characters
+- Substring
+- And other methods

 ## How to Implement a Value Object?